Your Notifications

 • Giving you phosphate binders to reduce the calcification in your blood vessels

-The nephrologist may even recommend you consult a dietician to ensure that you are following the right diet.
+The nephrologist may even recommend that you consult a dietitian to ensure that you are following the right diet.

 Stage 4